Everything you need to know about longhaired rabbit breeds and how to care for them.

 (Image credit: Getty Images)

-Common longhaired rabbit breeds
+Popular longhaired rabbit breeds

 • Angora: These rabbits have fur that is at least 60mm long, and in some cases longer.
 Their ears stand upright and are around 4-5 inches in length, with fur tassels on the end.
-They come in a variety of colors and weigh 3-4kg when fully grown.
+They come in a variety of colors and weigh 6-8lbs when fully grown.
 As well as the English Angora, there is also the French Angora whose fur is slightly harsher than the English version.

-How to groom longhaired rabbits
+How to groom longhaired rabbits?

+Grooming of longhaired rabbits needs to be carried out daily to prevent mats from forming.
 Use combs and soft brushes as opposed to brushes with metal teeth as these will scratch and damage the rabbit’s skin.
-ZoomGroom brushes are good for grooming rabbits.
-Follow these steps:

 1. Place the rabbit on a non-slip rubber mat or towel, preferably on the floor so they cannot jump and injure themselves